Jonsam01/triagegate/README.md

 ## Status

+## Status

-Core system, feedback loop, and CI are complete and tested.
-Deployment and a live demo link are in progress.
+Core system, feedback loop, tests, and CI are complete.
+Deployed and live on Railway.

 ## Author